B2E Internal Platform · Retail Onboarding · AI Learning System · 2024

 Improved Educator Confidence

-Educators reported greater confidence recommending products after practicing real customer scenarios
+Educators reported greater confidence recommending products after practicing real customer scenarios in testing

 Reflection